Energy in Papua New Guinea: a sector profile

 Hydropower

-With his high rainfall and mountainous terrain, PNG is ideally suited to hydropower.
+With its high rainfall and mountainous terrain, PNG is ideally suited to hydropower.
 Indeed, much of its existing power generation infrastructure is based on it.

 However, there has been only modest investment PNG’s hydropower infrastructure in the past two decades and much of this infrastructure needs upgrading, which was a major focus on PNG Power moving into 2021.